 Students taking courses at the Futures Lab will earn high school credit.
-Many of our courses also offer Concurrent Enrollment opportunities through our higher education partners at Aims, FRCC, UNC, and CSU.
+Many of our courses also offer Concurrent Enrollment opportunities through our higher education partners at Aims, FRCC, and UNC.

 What if I don’t drive or have transportation?
 How do I get to and from Futures Lab?

-Transportation will not be a barrier for students who want to attend Futures Lab.
-PSD will provide transportation for students who need it to and from the student's base high school.
+Transportation should not be a barrier for students who want to attend Futures Lab.
+PSD will provide transportation for students who need it to and from the student’s home high school.

 How can I participate in Futures Lab programs?